Hyeseong-Ju/Hyeseong-Ju-/README.md

 that is negatively bringing social consequences.

 I am interested in the space between what an AI is built to understand and what real users actually say.
-That gap is operational before it is technical.
+I believe my strenght lies in identifying real-world gaps and finding creative approaches to address the underlying issues.

 ---